jweiland-net/events2/Documentation/AdministratorManual/Upgrade/Index.rst

 =======================

-There is an UpgradeWizard to convert `sDEFAULT` in FlexForms to `sDEF`, but with each uupdate of an events2 plugin `sDEFAULT` was written to DB again.
+There is an UpgradeWizard to convert `sDEFAULT` in FlexForms to `sDEF`, but with each update of an events2 plugin `sDEFAULT` was written to DB again.
 We have updated that page name to `sDEF` in our FlexForms, now.
 Please execute the UpgradeWizard again.